 NAEBA is a referral fee network designed to collect fees by matching consumers with local real estate agents willing to pay it.
 When consumers submit information to NAEBA, this information is simply shared in exchange for an undisclosed fee with real estate agents in a process known as a blind match.

-No. NAEBA revenue comes from undisclosed referral fees.
+Yes and No. NAEBA revenue comes from undisclosed referral fees.
 Blanket referral fees set by such networks range anywhere between 25%-40% of the entire agent's commission.
 NAEBA is a pay-to-play scheme that offers biased matches for financial gain.
 The main qualification for real estate agents who participate with NAEBA is their willingness to pay a referral fee.

 Your review has been successfully received.
 Please allow 24 hours for your review to become available.